Ivan-Zennaro/dots_and_boxes/README.md

 ## Gui version
 From this menu you can select:
-1. player1 name
+1. Player-1 name
-2. player2 name if human, or the difficulty of the computer player
+2. Player-2 name if human, or the difficulty of the computer player
-3. player colors
+3. Player colors
-4. board dimensions
+4. Board dimensions
 5. Local: to play the game in your machine
 6. Host:  to start hosting a 3x3 game and wait for another player in LAN to join the game
 7. Join:  to join a hosted game by another user present in LAN, specifying his internal IP address.
+8. "Demo" button to view a game demonstration

 Then press "Start Game!".

-To view a game demonstration press "Demo"

 ![Graphical User Interface Menu Screenshot](images/dots-and-boxes-GUI-Menu.PNG)